hassid4luv/Home/README.md

 ## Contributing

-We welcome contributions to enhance the Hotshy platform.
+We welcome contributions to enhance the Home Haven platform.
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: